code-with-amitk/Code-examples/DS_Questions/Questions/vectors_arrays/Find_Search_Count/Find/Unsorted/Maximum/Max_Sum_Money_House_Robber.md

-**House Robber / MMaximum sum such that no two elements are adjacent**
+**House Robber / Maximum sum such that no two elements are adjacent**
 - [Approach-1, Recursion](#a1)
 - [Approach-2, Dynamic Programming](#a2)
   - [Logic](#l)